Military of the Asante Empire: Organization

 The ankobia or special police functioned as special forces and bodyguards to the Asantehene.
 They served as a source of intelligence for suppressing rebellion.
 Horses were introduced into the state around the 18th century.
 Horses were recorded to have survived in Kumasi in contrast to the forest zone in the south due to the presence of the tsetse fly.
-Edgerton writes that although Asante high-ranking officers rode horses with the hauteur of European officers, a cavalry was not developed for the Asante military.
+Robert B. Edgerton writes that although Asante high-ranking officers rode horses with the hauteur of European officers, a cavalry was not developed for the Asante military.
 Thornton adds that the Asante captured and rode horses after a campaign against states up north in the 18th century.
 This attempt at forming a cavalry was ineffective which Thornton puts up as; "...though they can be hardly an effective cavalry and reportedly all were killed in one engagement."
 Canoes were used for troop transport across rivers.
-British captain, Brackenbury described an amphibious landing of Asante troops in the late 19th century on Assin.
-He estimated that two ferries of boats crossed the River Pra with 12,000 men in five days with 30 men per boats and four trips an hour.
+In 1873, British captain Brackenbury recorded an account by an Assin of Asante forces crossing the River Pra in two ferries of boats with 30 men per boats and four trips an hour.
+He estimated 12,000 men had crossed the river.
 In a feature seldom seen among African armies, the Asante also deployed units of medical personnel behind the main forces, who were tasked with caring for the wounded and removing the dead.
 A full time medical corps was established as a branch of the Asante army by the late 19th century.